+BUDGET:

-- BUDGET: - Budget Narrative - Please briefly describe how you will use the grant funds to support this project.
-Up to 1900 characters (approximately 250 words). - Budget Amount Requested in Each Funding Type (professional development, up to \$1,000; course development, up to \$500; class projects and capacity building up to \$2,000; student assistants variable)
+- Budget Amount for Each Funding Type Requested (professional development, up to \$1,000; course development, up to \$500; class projects and capacity building up to \$2,000; student assistants variable): - Budget Narrative Please briefly describe how you will use the funds you are requesting support this project.
+Up to 1900 characters (approximately 250 words).